-I mean, how can you resist oven roasted red bell peppers blended with fresh basil and parsley and garlic and lots of parmesan until smooth and silky and then tossed with pasta (a gluten free 4 grain blend to be exact) and lots of sautéed spinach and more cheese.
+I mean, how can you resist oven roasted red bell peppers blended with fresh basil and parsley and garlic and lots of parmesan until smooth and silky and then tossed with pasta (a gluten free 4-grain blend to be exact) and lots of sautéed spinach and more cheese.

 It’s just so good.
-And a completely gluten free and vegetarian friendly alternative to the traditional tomato-based pastas while still being rich and creamy and still packed with veggies.
+And a completely gluten free and vegetarian-friendly alternative to the traditional tomato-based pastas while still being rich and creamy and still packed with veggies.

 This tomato-less sauce has been all the rage with the tomato haters in my kitchen (umm… yes, you there, J) mostly because I finally made a pasta dish that wasn’t drowning (but in a good way) with my Healthy Tomato Basil Pasta Sauce.
-J just doesn’t like them tomatoes.
+J just doesn’t like those tomatoes.

 But the pesto has also been all the rage because of roasted red peppers.